Ankara Turkey Travel Guide

 Ankara’s climate possesses different seasons.
 This means your experience will vary significantly depending on when you travel.

 Ankara does not experience monsoons or hurricanes.
 Intense heat occurs during July and August, requiring hydration and sun protection.
 Winters can be severe, bringing heavy snow and slippery ice.
-Plan your wardrobe accordingly for these seasonal variations.
+Plan your wardrobe accordingly for these seasonal differences.

-Warm, sunny weather.
+Warm, fine weather.
 Higher prices.
-With more people.
+More packed.

 Consistent warm, clear skies.
 All attractions operate with extended hours.